hbarza/magento-1-sidebar-navigation-menu-professional/readme.md

 This extension has some interesting and powerful functionalities like ability to showing thumbnail icons for categories or having a collapsible navigation menu.
 One of powerful things about the extension is its flexible configuration settings with more than 30 options to having full control on your website navigation.

 ### Key Features:
 - Full Free Extension
 - Search Engine Friendly URLs
 - Intelligent Design to Fit with Any Custom Theme
 - Compatible with Both Anchor and Non-anchor Categories
 - Compatible with Both Flat and Non-flat Catalog Category
 - Showing Category Thumbnail
 - Collapsible Menus
 - Defining Parent Category
 - Flexible Block Title
 - Showing Products Count
 - Column and Block Position Selection
 - Categories Maximal Depth
 - Control Top Navigation Menu Visibility
 - Control Browse by Category in Layered Navigation
 - Custom Thumbnail Size
 - Control to How Act in Non-category Pages
 - Control to How Act for Product Page in Direct Access to Product
 - Multilingual (Translatable)
 - Separate Configuration for Each Store View
 - Separate Configuration for Homepage and Customer Account page
 - Dedicated CSS File
 - Full Variety of Classes and CSS Selectors
 - Dedicated Layout File

+### Version History:
+Published on this versions:
+- 1.4.2.0
+- 1.5.1.0
+- 1.6.0.0
+- 1.6.1.0
+- 1.6.2.0
+- 1.7.0.2
+- 1.8.1.0

 ### Installation Guide:
 The extension installation is easy and takes less than a minute to install.